scratchspec/scratchspec.github.io/README.md

 #### Edge

+> The usefulness of defining "Edge" is up for debate.
+It may be best left to the section about [fencing](#fencing).
+Feel free to offer insight!

-Refers to the bounds that restrict the graphics of a [project](#project) from exceeding its designated region on the user's screen.
+A boundary around the viewing area of the [stage](#stage) that restricts the [costume](#costume) of a [sprite](#sprite) from going off-screen.

 #### Flag

 > The usefulness of defining "Flag" is up for debate.
 Feel free to offer insight!

-The button that is intended to run scripts that start a project.
-It is also known as the green flag in official Scratch.
-It is meant to make the project `Go`, as it is labelled in its title text on the Scratch website.
-When clicked, it runs any scripts under [when flag clicked blocks](#when-flag-clicked-block).
+The button that is clicked to start a project.
+It is also known as the green flag.
+In simple terms, it makes the project `Go`.
+When clicked, it runs any scripts placed under [when flag clicked blocks](#when-flag-clicked-block).

 #### JavaScript